Gatifloxacin: Side effects

 By contrast, ophthalmic gatifloxacin is generally well tolerated.
-The observed systemic concentration of the drug following oral administration of 400 mg (0.01 ounces) gatifloxacin is approximately 800 times higher than that of the 0.5% gatifloxacin eye drop.
+The observed systemic concentration of the drug, following oral administration, of 400 mg (0.01 ounces) gatifloxacin is approximately 800 times higher than that of the 0.5% gatifloxacin eye drop.
 Given as an eye drop, gatifloxacin has very low systemic exposure.
 Therefore, the systemic exposures resulting from the gatifloxacin ophthalmic solution are not likely to pose any risk for systemic toxicities.
+Some patients have reported side effects akin to allergic reactions.